pozorfluo/build-your-own-lisp/README.md

       Think of OCCUPIED as anything like 0b0xxxxxxx aka 0 <= OCCUPIED < 128

+Use another 1 byte of metadata for each bucket
+  - Keep track of distance from @home
 ```

 #### buckets
 ```
          hash_index(hash) ─┐                   capacity + probe length ─┐